consileonpl/naked_thursday/threads-compo/README.md

     Bye!
     ...

 So ...
 Interpreted erlang via escript (not compiled) is slower than compiled version (what is obvious)... and is as slow as java (compiled ... what is also obvoius ;) which using native threads.

+### Java example

+Compiling:

+    $ javac Threads.java

+Executing:

+    $ java Threads

+Takes ~40 seconds on my machine.

+### C example

+Compiling:

+    $ gcc -Wall -lpthread threads.c -o threads

+Executing:

+    $ ./threads

+Takes 3-4 seconds on my machine.